Cookies on this website

 We also work with leading edge local and regional governments, the Energy Systems Catapult Smart Systems and Heat team, the Sustainable Scotland Network, the UK Committee on Climate Change and the UK Energy Research Centre

 We are members of the UKERC research community through our Local Engagement in UK Energy Systems research.
 UKERC carries out world-class, interdisciplinary research into sustainable future energy systems.Read more

 We are members of the CIED through our Reframing Energy Demand: Innovation for Sustainable Heat research.
 CIED sits at the forefront of research on the transition to a low carbon economy.Read more

-Ruth Bush is a ClimateXChange postdoctoral fellow evaluating Scotland’s Energy Efficiency Programme.
+Ruth Bush and Faye Wade are ClimateXChange postdoctoral fellows evaluating the pilot phase of the Energy Efficient Scotland Programme.
 ClimateXChange is Scotland's centre of expertise on climate change.Read more

 We have worked with the Energy Tehnologies Institute since 2013, initially during a pilot and subsequently in our Local Engagement in UK Energy Systems research.

 Within the Catapulte we work with the Commercial Insights team and the Smart Systems and Heat team.
 The Energy Systems Catapult is a leading technology and innovation centre.Read more

 Energy Saving Trust Scotland are a partner in the evaluation of Scotland’s Energy Efficiency Pilot Programme.Read more

 We work with the Heat Network Delivery Unit and Investment Project in BEIS in a variety of ways.
 Jan Webb is currently on the BEIS Steering Group on Heat Networks and Consumer Protection Research.Read more